gotygota/tastebuddy_docs/docs/admin/protocols.md

 when the results were saved.

 !!! warning "Modifying the criteria"
-    It is strongly discouraged to change the list of criteria on an existing sheet, other then rearrange them, if the sheet has already been used to record the sensory analysis of a sample.
+    It is strongly discouraged to change the list of criteria on an existing grid, other than to rearrange them, if the grid has already been used to record the sensory analysis of a sample.
 If you do decide to do so, take extra care when comparing samples to ensure that they have been evaluated using the same version of the grid.

-    Fundamentally, adding or deleting a tasting criterion between two sensory evaluations is tantamount to modifying the tasting protocols, and therefore the comparison could become irrelevant.
+    In principle, adding or deleting a tasting criterion between two sensory evaluations is tantamount to modifying the tasting protocols, and therefore the comparison could become irrelevant.